 1973 — Motorolla Produces the First Mobile Device

-On April, 3, 1973 Martin Cooper,— a Motorola engineer, researcher and executive, made a first boastful phone call from portative consumer device to his rival in the race of developing such equipment – Dr.В Joel S. Engel working for Bell Labs.
+On April 3, 1973, Martin Cooper,— a Motorola engineer, researcher and executive, made the first boastful phone call from a portative consumer device to his rival in the race of developing such equipment – Dr В Joel S. Engel working for Bell Labs.
 The first handheld mobile device was really bulky weighing 1.1 kg, 23 cm long, 13 cm deep and 4.45 cm wide.
-Subscriber could have a conversation for only 30 minutes with 10 hours necessary for device to recharge.
+The subscriber could have a conversation for only 30 minutes with 10 hours necessary for the device to recharge.
 This invention cost almost 1 million dollars and made Motorola the first company to incorporate the technology developed earlier for car-based radio communication into the handheld device.
-Later Martin Cooper told the BBC that in today’s currency such phone would cost approximately $10,000.
+Later Martin Cooper told the BBC that in today’s currency such a phone would cost approximately $10,000.

 1984 — Mobile Devices are Approved for Public Use